 The NYSED requires, at a minimum, that students in grades 7 and 8 complete one half-credit (one semester) of instruction in one of the four arts disciplines (dance, music, theater, or visual arts) and another half-credit in a second arts discipline (dance, music, theater, or visual arts), for a total of one credit over the course of seventh and eighth grades.
 One half-credit is the equivalent of approximately 55 hours of instruction by a licensed, certified arts teacher.
-Table 16 displays the percent of eighth-grade students from responding middle and multi-grade schools who completed two or more courses over the course of seventh and eighth-grade students from responding middle and multi-grade since the 2013-14 school year.
-Table 17 displays the percent of eighth-grade students from responding middle and multi-grade schools who completed two or more half-units of arts instruction over the course of seventh and eighth grades.
+Table 16 displays the percent of eighth-grade students from responding middle and multi-grade schools who completed two or more courses over the course of seventh and eighth grades since the 2013-14 school year.
+Table 17 displays the percent of eighth-grade students from responding middle and multi-grade schools who completed two or more half-units of arts instruction over the course of seventh and eighth grade since the 2013-14 school year.